Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JELONEK (POLAND)

-Based on "Revenge", this act, which is named after Michal Jelonek: the violinist who was previously a singer for the Polish power/thrash metal veterans Hunter.
-The violin-infused style fo the Finns Apocaliptica is brought up with a strong presence of edgy, crunchy rhythms resulting in an interesting, dramatic "duel" with a strong thrashy flavour, although there are not too many fast moments; but fans of the technical and chaotic will be delighted to hear demented shredders like "Mad Toad" and the so often-cited "Sabre Dance" (Mekong Delta, Skyclad, etc.) by Aram Hachaturian.
+Based on "Revenge": this act is named after Michal Jelonek, the violinist who was previously a singer for the Polish power/thrash metal veterans Hunter.
+The violin-infused style of the Finns Apocaliptica is brought up with a strong presence of edgy, crunchy rhythms resulting in an interesting, dramatic "duel" with a strong thrashy flavour although there aren't too many fast moments; still, fans of the technical and the chaotic will be delighted to hear demented shredders like "Mad Toad" and the so often-cited "Sabre Dance" (Mekong Delta, Skyclad, etc.) by Aram Hachaturian.
 For the more romantically-inclined there is the excellent ballad "Old Sorrow", but generally this is intense stuff with Jelonek, of course, playing the major role with his proficient pyrotechnics.

 Jelonek Full-length, 2007